A layout is a view file which surrounds the templates and we can use the layout across many controller and actions too.

 class UsersController def index end def new end end

 If we create a layout with the name users.html.erb(as same as the controller name) in the view/layout folder.
-By default, the users’ controller uses this layout.
+By default, the users’ controller uses this ruby on rails layout.
 This Layout is called Controller Specific Layout.

 Like this, we can create individual layouts for all the controllers if the controller didn’t find the layout with a name as it is, then it uses the default application.html.erb.